pweingar/F256Manual/README.md

 * [PDF](tex/c256jr_um.pdf)
 * [Examples](examples)

-This project is for the user's manual for the C256jr.
+This project is for the reference manual for the F256jr.
 When finished, it will contain a full user's manual and example code.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]